Application to the M.A. Program

 - what area of study you would like to focus on for your thesis project.

 - three (3) letters of recommendation (we strongly recommend that these come from current and/or former professors who can speak to your quality as a student.)
+Please list the names and email addresses of your letter writers at the end of your personal statement.

 Upon receipt of the student's file from the University Graduate Admissions Office and the student's letters and application essay, the History Department's Graduate Committee, following the university guidelines outlined above, will then decide whether the student should be admitted with a classified or conditionally classified standing.
 In some cases, we will decide which undergraduate courses, if any, the student needs to take to make up any deficiencies he or she may have.